iamandrewliao/price-check-notifier/README.md

 -should be automated to run every given time interval (cron for Unix, scheduled tasks for Windows)

 ## Potential updates
-1) Track moving average instead of setting a target price
+-Track moving average instead of setting a target price